visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/onedrive.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-The Onedrive agent needs no special configuration, apart from setting the application in Azure and creating the application secret.
+The OneDrive agent needs no special configuration, apart from setting the application in Azure and creating the application secret.

 ## Set up the Application in Azure.